 - Hummus with veggies and crackers can make an easy on-the-go meal.
 My hummus formula will give you lots of variations.
 Purchase tahini and use it along with chickpeas in many different versions of this yummy dish.

-- Hummus is also good in a tortilla or lettuce wrap along with deli meat or slivered veggies plus avocado and sprouts.
+- Hummus is also good in a tortilla or lettuce wrap, along with vegan deli meat or slivered veggies plus avocado and sprouts.

 - Keep baked potatoes or baked potato wedges on hand and eat with catsup or homemade tofu cashew sour cream.
 It’s better than you might think.
 I also like salad dressing on my potatoes.
-Heat oven to 425° and lay your cut potato wedges on their sides.
-Sprinkle with salt, pepper and a little nutritional yeast, if you like.
+Heat oven to 425° and lay cut potato wedges on their sides.
+Sprinkle with salt, pepper, and a little nutritional yeast if you like.
 Bake for 15 minutes and check, turning over any that are browned on one side.
+Continue to bake until tender.

 - Pasta salad: Macaroni Salad, Pasta with Spinach Pesto